Using REST as a command protocol for web-to-serial applications

 The node package manager (npm) will then automatically install the needed libraries.

-In the previous two posts, I explained how to use websockets to do connect a serial device and a browser, which is similar to this.
-Both schemes have their advantages and disadvantages.
-While websockets provide a dedicated two-way connection between client and server, you don’t always need that.
+In the previous two posts, I explained how to use websockets to do connect a serial device and a browser using comma-separated values and using JSON.
+Websockets are useful when you need a continuous connection between client and server, but you don’t always need that.
+Often, you’re reacting to user-generated events that occur in the browser, and can make a single HTTP call when the event occurs .
 Using this method gives you a way to address the server without needing any client-side programming.
 This can be useful if you want to control a web application directly from a browser’s address bar, or if you want to control it from another application entirely, just by making a HTTP request.
 Since HTTP requests are discrete transfers, it also means a more robust connection between client and server.
-If the client loses network connection, it doesn’t have to start from the beginning ; it can just continue requesting state updates for the parts of the system it cares about.
+If the client loses network connection, it doesn’t have to start from the beginning; it can just continue requesting state updates for the parts of the system it cares about.

 The application you’ll build in this lesson is very simple.
 You’ll control an RGB LED attached to an Arduino microcontroller through an HTTP call.
 When you’re done, you’ll be able to set the intensity of the red, green, and blue channels from your browser, or from any other application that can make an HTTP call.